 A mail marketing system is more traditional and well proven as part of an agent or brokerage marketing process.
 So, let’s get things started.
 Here are some rules to help you establish the system of direct mail marketing in commercial real estate brokerage:

 - Frequency of letters – over a period of 12 months, you should send out 6 to 9 letters to the same groups of people.
-Organization is required.
+Organization is required at a personal level.
 Each letter will build on the momentum of the last message within the same people and the targeted groups.
 To achieve this strategic approach to letter marketing, use a database with mail merge facilities to create the correspondence conveniently and accurately.

 - Brand consistency – in commercial real estate brokerage, there are two brands to promote.
 Firstly, your personal brand and image will be very important to every letter sent.
 Secondly, there will also be the brokerage brand to merge into your correspondence and business message.
 Make it easy for people to remember you and your professional skills.
 Build your brand directly and specifically with every letter sent.